• Reviews

 Calcium

-We get a full array of vitamins, enzymes, and fibers by eating calcium-rich vegetables.
-Processed calcium does not bring any good to the body because it is in a synthetic form, not as Nature created.
+Eating calcium-rich vegetables gives us a full array of vitamins, enzymes, and fibers.
+Processed calcium does not benefit the body because it is synthetic, not as Nature created.

 Fiber